erwanfadlys/mrtb1133_group_assignment/README.md

 - ✗ Data only available up to 2018
 - ✗ Historical focus without predictive capabilities
 - ✗ Limited year-over-year comparisons
-- ✗ Descriptive analytics only—no future forecasting[web:192][web:201]
+- ✗ Descriptive analytics only—no future forecasting[web:192][web:210]

 ---

 ## ⚠️ Problem Statement

-**Despite the use of Business Intelligence dashboards in various sectors by Malaysian local government and the availability of crime-related data, crime analytics remain limited in analytical capability.**[web:192]
+**Despite the use of Business Intelligence dashboards in various sectors by Malaysian local government and the availability of crime-related data, crime analytics remain limited in analytical capability.**

 The existing crime data is primarily used in **static formats** focusing solely on **historical trends**, without predictive or forecasting capabilities.[web:192] This restricts local government's ability to:
 - Analyze future crime patterns
 - Support proactive decision-making
 - Implement preventive measures
-- Compare trends across multiple years effectively[web:192][web:198]
+- Compare trends across multiple years effectively

-**Solution Required:** An integrated analytics approach combining **Business Intelligence** and **Artificial Intelligence** to transform crime analysis from descriptive to predictive, enabling Malaysian local government to prevent crimes through data-driven insights.[web:197]
+**Solution Required:** An integrated analytics approach combining **Business Intelligence** and **Artificial Intelligence** to transform crime analysis from descriptive to predictive, enabling Malaysian local government to prevent crimes through data-driven insights.

 ---